akheron/jansson/doc/apiref.rst

    Returns a new JSON string, or *NULL* on error. *value* must be a valid UTF-8 encoded Unicode string.

+.. cfunction:: json_t *json_string_nocheck(const char *value)

+   .. refcounting:: new

+   Like :cfunc:`json_string`, but doesn't check that *value* is valid UTF-8.
+Use this function only if you are certain that this really is the case (e.g. you have already checked it by other means).

+   .. versionadded:: 1.2

 .. cfunction:: const char *json_string_value(const json_t *string)

    Returns the associated value of *string* as a null terminated UTF-8